 If you have time, walk on a little further to the Bradford-on-Avon lock where you can have a pint at the Lock Inn Cafe.
 In the summer, there are often canal boats here selling various artisanal items and art, or doing practical things like repairing bikes.

 You can also walk up and over the road by the pub, then watch the boats as they line up for the lock by the canalside Kennet and Avon Trust Tea Rooms.

-This is the end of this section of the canal, but you can walk on to Devizes from here (20km) and visit the Caen Hill flight of 26 locks.
-That walk is for another article.
+This is the end of this section of the canal, but you can walk on to Devizes from here (20km) and visit the Caen Hill flight of 29 locks.
 Happy walking!

 Books about canal life or set on the canals of England

 Walking the Kennet and Avon Canal – Steve Davison.
 Cicerone guide book with the full end to end walk as well as 20 day walks, plus notes on plants and wildlife, where to stay and more.

 Adrift: A Secret Life of London’s Waterways – Helen Babbs.
 Journeying along London’s waterways on a canal boat called Pike, Helen Babbs puts down roots for two weeks at a time before moving on.
 From Walthamstow Marsh in the east to Uxbridge in the west, she explores the landscape in all its guises: marshland, wasteland, city centre and suburb.
 From deep winter to late autumn, Babbs explores the people, politics, history and wildlife of the canals and rivers, to reveal an intimate and unusual portrait of London – and of life.